IgnisDa/ryot/docs/content/integrations.md

 ### Komga

 The [Komga](https://komga.org/) integration can sync all media if they have a valid metadata provider.

-#### Steps

 If you use [Komf](https://github.com/Snd-R/komf) or some similar metadata provider these urls will be populated automatically.
 If you don't, you will either need to manually add the manga to your collection or you can perform the following steps.

 1. Navigate to the manga and open the Edit tab
 3. Navigate to the Links tab
 4. Create a link named `AniList` or `MyAnimeList` providing the respective url (not case-sensitive)

-Then perform these steps on Ryot

-1. Create an integration and select Komga as the source
+5. On Ryot, create an integration and select Komga as the source
-2. Provide your Base URL.
-It should look something like this `http://komga.acme.com` or `http://127.0.0.1:25600`
+6. Provide your Base URL.
+It should look something like this `https://komga.acme.com` or `http://127.0.0.1:25600`
-3. Provide your Username and Password.
+7. Provide your Username and Password.
-4. Provide your preferred metadata provider.
+8. Provide your preferred metadata provider.
 Ryot will attempt the others if the preferred is unavailable and will fallback to title search otherwise.

 ### Plex Yank